siggame/octo-robot/README.md

 ./bin/production loaddata arena/fixtures/configs.json
 ```

 The selected config is denoted by which one is "active" check the database looking for which config is "active" if its not the one your look for it, switch that one to be the active one.
-(TODO: fill the details)

 8) Checking out the website.